The College has a detailed guide for Personal Tutors, which is available here.

 Resources for developing academic skills in tutorials

 You can direct Tutees to the Centre for the Development of Academic Skills which offers free lectures, workshops, drop-ins and 1:1 tutorials on a range of key academic skills.
-Students can also enrich their learning at their own pace through selected online resources as well as build employability skills through Study Abroad opportunities and the Global Leadership Programme.
+Students can also enrich their learning at their own pace through selected online resources as well as build employability skills through Study Abroad opportunities.

-Advice for staff from the Disability and Dyslexia Services (DDS)
+Advice from the Disability and Dyslexia Services (DDS)

 Two academic writing activities are here, with Tutor notes here.
 They could be used as they are, or used as a prompt for how to use examples of writing in your own academic discipline with your Tutees.